runmeetly/striptease/README.md

 ## What Can It Do

 `striptease` can search through `Arrays []` and `Objects {}` and remove sensitive information.
+It can remove this sensitive data by either redacting it, or by completely deleting it from the input as if it was never there.
 In the case of an `Object {}` it will remove the key value pair.
 It can also dive into nested objects and remove sensitive data from those nested objects.
 It can dive into nested arrays following the logic below.

 In the case of an `Array []`, it will remove the index if it is a `String`, it can also dive into nested arrays, or nested objects following the object rule above.

 You can also configure `striptease` to only dive to a `maxDepth` which will prevent it from going so deep that it begins to affect performance.
 By default it will dive into nested objects that are 4 levels deep.

-To attempt to mitigate the performance hit caused by processing potentially large objects, all operations run as `async/await` coroutine style calls, which should help by offloading work to the closest microtask loop.
+To attempt to mitigate the performance hit caused by processing potentially large objects, all operations run as `async/await` coroutine style calls, which should help by offloading work to the closest microtask tick.
 This means that stripping operations will not block, and will never be immediate.
 If you have - for some reason - performance critical log expectations, you should strip sensitive information by hand.

 ## What Can't It Do

 For performance reasons, `striptease` will not attempt to strip sensitive information out of plain `String` arguments passed to it. `striptease` will only attempt to operate on complex data which is in the form of either an `Array []` or an `Object {}`.

 # Credit